 One of the best views in Florence for an iconic backdrop

-The best place to take photos of the bridge is about a 2-minute walk north from the actual bridge (near the back of the Uffizi museum).
+The best place to take photos of the bridge is about a 2-minute walk north of the actual bridge (near the back of the Uffizi museum).

 This is a Florence view you'll want to engrave in your memory.
 It's particularly beautiful at night.
 The contrast of the bright lights on the bridge and surrounding buildings to the dark sky and water below is truly memorable.